 3.1.
-Methods and equipment
+Methods and Equipment

-dc readout removes the need for the rf sidebands used as local oscillators for rf readout.
-We take advantage of this fact by inserting an output mode cleaner (OMC) in the optical sensing chain at the output port of the interferometer, before the dc photodetector.
-This output mode cleaner (OMC) serves to reject the rf modulation sidebands and 'junk light' (light that does not share the same spatial or polarization mode as the signal mode) exiting the output port of the interferometer, both of which contribute noise but not signal.
-We have constructed an OMC composed of a monolithic, four-mirror bowtie shaped resonant cavity with a finesse of 210.
-The OMC is kept on resonance with the interferometer carrier light via PZT length actuation; the OMC length is dithered at a frequency outside of the gravitational wave band for sensing this length degree of freedom.
-The bandwidth of the control loop is 100 Hz.
+For the DC Readout chain (figure 2), we use a monolithic, four-mirror bowtie shaped travelling wave cavity as a mode cleaning cavity for the output port of the interferometer.
+This output mode cleaner (OMC) serves to reject the RF modulation sidebands and 'junk light' exiting the dark port of the interferometer, both of which contribute noise but not signal.
+The output mode cleaner is kept on resonance with the interferometer carrier light via PZT length actuation; the OMC length is dithered at a frequency outside of the gravitational wave band for sensing this length degree of freedom.
 The angular degrees of freedom of the OMC (beam tilt and displacement relative to the mode of interferometer) are controlled by a pair of PZT actuated steering mirrors situated between the output port of the interferometer and the OMC; sensing of these degrees of freedom is also via dithering.
 Limitations on the actuators require that this dithering remain in the detection band.
-There is a fixed mode-matching telescope between the interferometer and the OMC, which brings the mode matching to approximately 93%.
+There is a fixed, adjustable mode-matching telescope between the interferometer and the OMC.
 Light transmitted through the OMC is directed to a pair of photodetectors; the photodetectors are each wired in series with transimpedance resistors, and the voltage across the resistors is amplified and whitened by a low-noise circuit.
-All of the equipment described above is enclosed in the same vacuum envelope as the main interferometer, and mounted on optical tables atop seismic isolation stacks (see figure 2).
+All of the equipment described above is enclosed in the same vacuum envelope as the main interferometer, and mounted on optical tables atop seismic isolation stacks (see figure 2.
 The amplified photodetector signal is acquired digitally for use in the digital control system and measurement of transfer functions.
-The dc readout sensing chain receives 60% of the light exiting the output port of the interferometer; the remaining 40% is sent to a traditional rf readout sensing chain to be used for lock acquisition, signal extraction of auxiliary degrees of freedom, and dc/rf comparisons.
-The digital control system used for the dc readout chain (consisting primarily of OMC length and alignment controls) is of the type projected for use in Advanced LIGO.
+The DC Readout sensing chain receives 60% of the light exiting the dark port of the interferometer; the remaining 40% is sent to a traditional RF Readout sensing chain to be used for lock acquisition, signal extraction of auxilliary degrees of freedom, and DC/RF comparisons.
+The digital control system used for the DC Readout chain (consisting primarily of OMC length and alignment controls) is of the type projected for use in Advanced LIGO.
 The successful integration of this system with the rest of our LIGO-style electronic infrastructure represents a significant milestone for Enhanced LIGO, which will employ a similar mixture.